How we shoot food and drink recipe videos

 By this stage we should be happy with the recipe steps, location, the storyboard, the creative style AND have a good understanding of the end product.
 In the run up to the shoot day we work closely with our clients on any outstanding planning, and then the fun really does begin!

 On the shoot day we typically have a briefing first thing to ensure we’re all happy and that we have everything in order to complete the shoot day.
 Once everyone is settled, the kit build begins and it’s a big one.
 I won’t bore you with the technical jargon but we usually film these with a 2-camera set-up.
-As I keep saying, every project is different so some projects may require less or more cameras…
+As I keep saying, every project is different so some styles of recipe videos may require less or more cameras depending on how they need to look.

 Lights, camera, action!
 We then go through the recipe process step by step whilst capturing it on video – although it isn’t as easy as it sounds.
 We’re constantly keeping the end result in mind, ensuring that we eliminate any continuity issues, that the food looks great and that we don’t miss a step!
 It’s a multitasking challenge that’s for sure 🙂